n8n-io/n8n-docs/docs/code-examples/ai-code.md

 # Generate code with ChatGPT

 !!! info "Experimental feature with limited availability"
-	Available on n8n Cloud from version [TODO].
+	As an experimental feature, n8n is gradually rolling this out on Cloud from version [TODO].
+If you don't see the feature when you first upgrade to [TODO], please be patient: it's coming soon.
 	Not available on self-hosted.
 	Python isn't supported.

 ## Use AI in the Code node